henningst/henningst.github.io/_posts/2016-05-20-referencing-net451-libraries-in-aspnet-core.md

 ### RC1 example
 In RC1 you typically had a project.json file like the one below.
 In this example I've added MongoDB.Driver 2.2.3 which does not run on .NET Core.
-To get this running, you would typically remove the dnxcore50 framework moniker from the stanard Visual Studio project template.
+To get this running, you would typically remove the dnxcore50 framework moniker from the standard Visual Studio project template.

 {% highlight json %}
 {